rafnunser/seqtrimbb/README.md

 <b>PluginAdapters</b>:: removes Adapters from sequences using a predefined DB or one provided by the user.
 <b>PluginVectors</b>:: remove vectors from sequences using a predefined database or one provided by the user.
 <b>PluginContaminants</b>:: remove contaminants from sequences or rejects contaminated ones.
 It uses a core database, but it can be expanded with user provided ones.
+<b>PluginUserFilter</b>:: filter sequences matching any entry in the user contaminant database saving them in a separate file.

 == SYNOPSIS: